5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • People with uncontrolled diabetes

-• Anyone on medications that might interact (discuss with healthcare provider)
+• Anyone on medications that might interact (discuss with a healthcare provider)

 Bottom Line

-There are some genuinely effective fat loss peptides available right now, each with different strengths depending on your goals.
-Tesamorelin is the heavyweight with FDA approval and clinical proof for visceral fat.
-AOD9604 offers an incredibly safe entry point with a clean mechanism.
-CJC-1295/Ipamorelin is the go-to stack for overall body recomposition that consistently delivers.
+There are genuinely effective options for fat loss right now, each with different strengths.
+Tirzepatide is the heavyweight, with the strongest clinical data of anything available and a prescription path that’s worth doing properly.
+Tesamorelin is the most proven peptide and the standout for visceral fat.
+AOD9604 offers a very safe entry point with a clean mechanism.
+CJC-1295/Ipamorelin is the go-to stack for overall body recomposition.
 MOTS-c brings a unique exercise-mimetic approach to metabolic optimization.
-And 5-amino-1MQ gives you an oral option with a compelling mechanism.

-These work best when you’ve already got the fundamentals in place – caloric deficit, adequate protein, resistance training, sleep, stress management.
-Peptides are the tools that can take solid effort and amplify the results.
+All of them work best when the fundamentals are already in place: caloric deficit, adequate protein, resistance training, sleep, and stress management.
+These are tools that amplify solid effort, not replacements for it.

-If you’re just getting started, pick one compound at a time so you understand how your body responds.
+If you’re just getting started, pick one at a time so you understand how your body responds.
 Get bloodwork.
-Source from a reputable vendor like Amino Club.
-And give it time – most people see the best results between weeks 8-12.
+Source from a reputable vendor.
+And give it time, since most people see the best results between weeks 8 and 12.

 References